Skip to main content

 • Several “personalized pathways” to choose from in companion app

-• Oral and injectable ketamine treatments offered
+• Offers both oral and injectable ketamine treatments

 • Identity verification required